 -

-If you currently have pain, or feel you could move more efficiently, then it is important to evaluate your ability to perform the movements required for a golf swing.
-I have completed a program with the Titleist Performance Institute (TPI) which allows me to perform a quick physical screen analysing the movements required for an efficient swing.
+If you currently have pain or feel you could move more efficiently, then it is important to evaluate your ability to perform the movements required for a golf swing.
+I have completed a program with the Titleist Performance Institute (TPI) which allows me to perform a quick physical screen analyzing the movements required for an efficient swing.
 This screen will identify physical limitations that may be affecting your swing.
-This information is used to create a treatment plan that is 100% individualised to you.
-Treatment will address lack of mobility or lack of stability through a combination of manual therapy, stretches and strengthening exercises.
+This information is used to create a treatment plan that is 100% individualized to you.
+Treatment will address lack of mobility or lack of stability through a combination of manual therapy, stretches, and strengthening exercises.

 In addition to the big aspects of a golfer’s game, small changes can add up to improved performance as well.
 Golf is as mental as it is physical.
 If you have a few bad holes it can really sink your game and you can lose focus.
 Here are some simple tips to keep in mind that can sharpen your mind, decrease fatigue and improve your game: